breakfastquay/dataquay/README.txt

 Sord (http://drobilla.net/software/sord/).
 To use Redland, ensure USE_REDLAND is defined in the build; to use Sord, ensure USE_SORD is defined.
 The choice is made at compile time: Dataquay does not have any module or plugin system.
+The default is to use Redland.

 Which to choose?
 Sord is smaller and simpler, Redland more complete.
 SPARQL queries and data loading from a remote (e.g. HTTP) resource are